bazhenov/crab/README.md

 So when you are write all the logic for navigating pages you need basically do following steps:

-1. `crab navigate all` - will run naviagtion rules on all the pages and discover new links
+1. `crab navigate-all` - will run naviagtion rules on all the pages and discover new links
 2. `crab run-crawler --navigate` to downloaded all the pages.
-Note `--navigate` flag.
-By default crawler will download pages already in database but will not apply navigation rules to downloaded pages, so no new pages will be discovered.
-But if you pass this flag downloading and discovering will run simultaneiously.
+Crawler will not apply navigation rules to freshly downloaded pages, by default.
+So no new pages will be discovered.
+But if you pass `--navigate` downloading and discovering will run simultaneiously.